 Anabolic steroids can be used in medicine to treat certain hormonal problems, as well as being used to treat some cancers, osteoporosis and other rare conditions.
 When used outside of medicine, it is most commonly for people to improve athletic performance or change the way they look by increasing muscle mass and decreasing body fat.
 If you see bodybuilders who look unnaturally large and wonder how they got so big, this could be down to more than just a strict diet and training regime and may result from steroids or other performance-enhancing drugs.

 When abused, anabolic steroids can cause baldness, erectile dysfunction, infertility, reduced sperm count, severe acne, shrunken testicles and excruciating stomach pain in men.
-In women, they can cause masculine symptoms such as a deepening of the voice, growth of facial and body hair and loss of breasts, as well as menstruation problems and a swelling of the clitoris.
+In women, they can cause typically masculine symptoms such as a deepening of the voice, growth of facial and body hair and loss of breasts, as well as menstruation problems and swelling of the clitoris.